content-left-bg.png

 Ensure fingernails, hair and clothing do not pose a hazard.

-Implement procedures (e.g roll marking mechanisms) to account for all participants.
+Implement procedures (e.g roll marking mechanisms) to account for all participants before, during and after the activity.

 Ensure that all participants work far enough apart that they are not struck by falling masts.